The Story of Our Project

 23rd November 2013

 Joan and Tim Gane and I took a well-earned break from the exhibition preparations to attend a Cambridge Community Heritage Celebration Event in Cambridge.
 After a talk by Karen Brookfield, Deputy Director of Strategy and Business Development at the HLF, there was an opportunity to view an exhibition highlighting the work of some of the groups Cambridge Community Heritage have worked with this year.
-The diversity of the projects was amazing and all of the projects are briefly described in a leaflet produced for the occasion.
+The diversity of the projects was amazing.

 Following the Celebration Event, it was back to making posters!